 Soni is a classically trained soprano and continues to perform in the community.
 She sings both Western classical music as well as contemporary Indian music.

-Meghann Olive, MS, CF-SLP
+Meghann Olive, MS, CCC-SLP

-Meghann Olive, CF-SLP completed her Bachelor of Science in Music Education with a concentration in Voice from New York University and received her Master of Science in Speech-Language Pathology from Northwestern University.
+Meghann Olive, CCC-SLP completed her Bachelor of Science in Music Education with a concentration in Voice from New York University and received her Master of Science in Speech-Language Pathology from Northwestern University.
 She is Illinois-licensed, a member of the American Speech-Language Hearing Association, and a member of the National Association of Teachers of Singing (NATS).
 She is well-versed in teaching the Alexander Technique, an approach many performers use to enhance performance through efficient use of breath, ease of movement, and relief of unnecessary physical tension in the body.

 As a classically trained lyric soprano, Olive’s prior performances include appearances with opera and musical theater companies and as a private recitalist and choral singer in New York City.
 She has also taught private voice lessons and remains an active singer in her community.